snokamedia/chform-shortcode/README.md

 ## Shortcode Attributes
 - **id** (required): The page id from the embed code provided by CanadaHelps.
 - **language** (optional): Specify the language of the donation form.
 Options: "en" for English or "fr" for French.
 If not specified, the plugin will use the user's locale to determine the language.
-- **height**: The height of the form.
+- **height** (optional): The height of the form.
 Default is '1760px'.
-- **modal**: Whether to display the form in a modal window or not.
+- **modal** (optional): Whether to display the form in a modal window or not.
 Can be either 'true' or 'false'.
 Default is 'false'.
-- **max-width**: The maximum width of the form.
+- **max-width** (optional): The maximum width of the form.
 Default is '940px'.
-- **button-text**: The text to be displayed on the button.
+- **button-text** (optional): The text to be displayed on the button.
 Default is 'Donate Now'.
+- **speed** (optional): To set the speed of the open/close animation in the shortcode, use the "speed" attribute and enter a number in milliseconds (1000 = 1 second).
+The default speed is 300 milliseconds.

 ## Examples
 To specify the French form with an iframe height of 775px, you would use the following attributes:
 ```
 [chform id=12345 language=fr height=775px]
 ```
-To specify the modal form with an iframe height of 735px, max-width of 500px, with the button text 'Donate' you would use the following attributes:
+To specify the modal form with an iframe height of 735px, max-width of 500px, speed of 125 milliseconds , with the button text 'Donate' you would use the following attributes:

 ```
-[chform id=12345 height=735px max-width=500px modal=true button-text='Donate']
+[chform id=12345 height=735px max-width=500px modal=true speed=125 button-text='Donate']
 ```
 ## URL Parameters
 In addition to the shortcode parameters, the form can also be customized using the following URL parameters: